Jose01000111/Insider-Threat-Lab-Work-Insurance-Logic-Bomb-Part-1/README.md

 >- 📂 **Artifact inspection** — ls /tmp/work_insurance_records
 >- 🖊️ **Event logs** — cat /tmp/work_insurance_records/event.log
 >- 🖥️ **System message** — cat /etc/motd

+---

+# 🔚 Conclusion & Next Steps

+This concludes Part 1 of the Insider Threat Lab, where I set up a simulated **Work Insurance logic bomb**, triggered it safely, and verified the artifacts.

+In **Part 2**, I will switch to the IR consultant account (john) to:

+- Perform a detailed **incident response investigation**
+- Run a **Qualys vulnerability scan** to identify system weaknesses
+- Collect and analyze forensic evidence

+Stay tuned for Part 2, where the focus shifts from **attack simulation** to **detection, analysis, and remediation**. 🚀